What is Goodwin Connections?

 Can I pay a babysitter or family member?

-I get additional childcare funding from is that OK?
+I get additional childcare funding is that OK?

 Yes!
 We love when our students are resourceful and able to secure additional funding for childcare.
-Our program is meant to be used as a gap funding source to pay your out-of-pocket costs once all other childcare assistance has been applied to your childcare costs.
-As your second (or even third) funder we will pay what is left after your public funding is applied, up to the maximum you were awarded.
+Our Family Connections Program program is meant to be used as a gap funding source to pay your out-of-pocket costs once all other childcare assistance has been applied to your childcare costs.
+If you are in the Family Connections Program, we would be your second (or even third) funder and pay what is left after your public funding is applied, up to the maximum you were awarded.
 If your funding doesn’t cover the entire balance owed, you are responsible for what is left.

 What if I want to go to school part-time, can I still be in your program?